 - Use View > Proof Colours to see what your image will look like as a print.
 (Your file's title will change when viewing proof colours).

-- Switching between the working space and our profiles, adjust the colours according to your chosen paper type.
-You'll notice that very bright colours may appear dull when soft-proofing (especially on matt papers), but you can change your file so that these colour shifts are less noticeable.
+- If you switch between the working space and our profiles, adjust the colours according to your chosen paper type.
+You'll notice that very bright colours may appear dull when soft-proofing (especially on matt papers), but you can change your file to make these colour shifts less noticeable.

 A note on matt papers:

 Today's ultra-bright monitors may misrepresent the brightness of your actual print.
-Colours are shown on screen via an array of light-emitting diodes (or conductors in LCD).
-Colours are represented on paper using pigments.
+Colours are shown on screen via an array of light-emitting diodes (or conductors in LCD), while they are represented on paper using pigments.
 Therefore, there will be a change in luminosity between the two mediums, which is more apparent on matt papers than gloss.

-If you'd like more information, visit Adobe's colour management help page, or give us a call.
+If you would like more information, you can visit Adobe's colour management help page or call us.

 Comments